BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT: Background and Related Works

-Data availability is implicit by all BFT protocols such that all replicas have access to a common ordered data at any time.
+Data availability (\textbf{DA}) is an implied requirement by all BFT protocols such that all replicas have access to a common ordered data at any time.
+A {\DAL} also provides the data availability.
 Most leader based BFT protocol uses a simple DA by having the leader broadcast the data to everyone.
 There are more sophisticated designs of DA, including AVID~\cite{cachin2005asynchronous}, AVID-FP~\cite{hendricks2007verifying}, AVID-M~\cite{yang2022dispersedledger}, SEMI-AVID-PR~\cite{nazirkhanova2021information}.
-We compare our censorship resistant DA with them in Appendix~\ref{sec:appendix:card:avid}.
-Verifiable Information dispersal(VID) is a technique that uses Reed-Solomon code to split data into $O(n)$ chunks, and each replica only stores a constant number of chunks to ensure the data is reconstructable.
-The verifiability ensures any two clients always retrieve identical data.
+We compare our censorship resistant DA (i.e. {\DA}) with them in Appendix~\ref{sec:appendix:card:avid}.
+Information dispersal is a technique that uses Reed-Solomon code to split data into $O(n)$ chunks, and each replica only stores a constant number of chunks to ensure the data is reconstructable.
+The verifiability ensures two clients always retrieve identical data.